 The journey for the student through the department

-Our pupils learn differently and therefore our approach starts with each student’s specific needs, highlight strengths and identify areas to develop.
+Our pupils learn differently and therefore our approach is more than simply differentiated, it is profoundly personalised.
+We start with each student’s specific needs, highlight strengths and identify areas to develop.
 The semi-formal pathway delivers a broad and balanced curriculum within which we plan steps of progression which build on these foundations, ensuring we are guided by both child development and personal aspirations.
 Significant milestones are celebrated such as the progression through the key stages

 Our curriculum is responsive to the developing needs of students and regularly reviewed to ensure they are offered the best opportunities to thrive.
 The semi-formal curriculum pathway focuses on developing the practical application of skills and knowledge.
 It centres around the development of student voice and choice, fostering positive social and communication skills.